 Continuing Film Career

-By 1964, Shelley began bagging leading roles in movies like, Ride The Surf, which was a beach-party style movie which many critics acknowledged as superior to the genre.
+By 1964, Shelley began bagging leading roles in movies like, Ride The Surf, which was a beach-party style movie that many critics acknowledged as superior to the genre.

 In the same year, Shelley Fabares tied the knot with her first husband, Lou Adler.
 Adler was an established producer and recorder in the music industry.
 Sadly, Shelley and Lou would separate after just two years of marriage in 1966.